johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

 more than two months and ~40 000 website visitors to gather 100 results, and a few of those had to be discarded.

-The biggest change from the last year is that we have more Java users working on bigger Javalin apps, and working in bigger teams.
+The biggest change from the last year is that we have more Java users working on bigger Occurrent apps, and working in bigger teams.

 Hopefully this survey provides some insight.
 We'll run it again next year with the same questions and see if anything changes.
 Thanks for reading!